 The Law Library extends circulation privileges, in a limited way, to Florida Bar members and alumni.
 In each case, a requestor must document a relevant need to borrow from the circulating collection.

-UPDATE FOR FALL 2020: CLE materials are NOT available to check out at this time.
+UPDATE FOR SPRING 2021: CLE materials are NOT available to check out at this time.

 Continuing Legal Education (CLE) materials